ryounes/robot_lego_expe/README.md

 ### 3. Captured Scenes
 - **Contents**: This folder contains captured images of each scene.

+### 4. Audio
+- **Contents**: This folder contains the audio files for each scene.

 ## Setting
-- Finally we have the setting which represents the initial state of each problem, i.e. the placement of the stock pile at the beginning.
+- Finally, we have the setting which represents the initial state of each problem, i.e. the placement of the stockpile at the beginning.